MIDI Implementation

 | Program Change | ✔️ | GM, GM2, GS, XG |

-| Channel Pressure | ✔️ | 50 cents of vibrato |
+| Channel Pressure | ✔️ | 50 cents of vibrato (Per SF2 specification) |

-| Pitch Wheel | ✔️ | Controlled by Pitch Wheel range (both semitones and cents) See per-note pitch wheel |
+| Pitch Wheel | ✔️ | Controlled by Pitch Wheel Range (both semitones and cents) See per-note pitch wheel |

 | System exclusive | ✔️ | See below |